In this newsletter, there's an article showing how our nervous system and myelinating glial cells

 In 2012, I painted pictures and made videos of the cranial sea and myelinating gliel cells.

-In 2025, science has come around to my way of thinking, but only partially.
+In 2025, cutting-edge science has come around to my way of thinking.

 With the help of AI, I have been able to show how my theories are true and to take them into more depth.